FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 to the time and on the proposal of Councillor Sheahan (J), seconded by Councillor Collins

-(M), Standing Orders were suspended in order to complete the agenda.--- 7
+(M), Standing Orders were suspended in order to complete the agenda.
+---
+7

 (d)